New Zealand

 Agnes H.M.
 Yaw died in 1876 on a ship bound for New Zealand.
 She might have been travelling with family members who completed the journey.

-Alice Selina Yeo married Charles Walter Evans at Invercargill in 1915.
+Alice Selina Yeo married Charles Walter Evans at Invercargill on 13 January 1915.

 Arthur Joseph Yeo married Mona Catherine Corless in a Catholic ceremony at Hastings in 1918.

-Arthur Leonard Yeo married May Gilbert Coveney in 1941.
+Arthur Leonard Yeo married May Gilbert Coveney at Invercargill on 16 August 1941.

 Alan Francis Yeo married Florence Edna Hard in 1942.